-Once you’ve decided highlights are the move for you, you may be left with a new question: Should you get partial or full highlights?
+Once you’ve decided highlights are the move for you, you may be left with a new question — should you get partial or full highlights?
 Or perhaps you didn’t even realize there were different types of highlights to consider.
-Here, we’re helping you settle the partial vs. full highlights debate, explaining what exactly partial highlights are, and sharing a few hair color ideas worth trying if you decide to give partial highlights a go.
+Here, we’re helping you settle the partial vs. full highlights debate, explaining what exactly partial highlights are and sharing a few hair color ideas worth trying if you decide to give partial highlights a go.

 Of course, the main difference between partial and full highlights is the number of highlights placed throughout your hair.
 That being said, the two techniques also differ in the results they create.

-Whether you’re interested in partial highlights on brown hair or partial blonde highlights, there’s certainly no shortage of options when it comes to trying this hair highlighting technique.
+Whether you’re interested in partial highlights on dark hair or partial blonde highlights, there’s certainly no shortage of options when it comes to trying this hair highlighting technique.
 If you need some placement inspo, consider one of the following.